cisagov/dotgov-home/pages/help/help.md

 * Domains are often used in offline situations: in print, on signage, or spoken aloud in presentations or phone calls.
 Choose something that's easy to say, easy to understand, and easy to read.
 We recommend against using a hyphen (`-`) in your domain name.
 * Not all names are available to you.
 You must follow the [general naming requirements]({{_site.baseurl_}}/registration/requirements/#naming-requirements) as well as those [specific rules]({{_site.baseurl_}}/registration/requirements/#specific-requirements) your organization type is subject to.

 Alternatively, if your organization is a department or subunit of a parent government with a .gov domain registration, you might consider asking them for a _subdomain_.
 For example, instead of requesting `CountyOHSheriff.gov` from us, you could ask `CountyOH.gov` to delegate the subdomain `Sheriff.CountyOH.gov` to your unit.
 This can even work in situations where you manage your own DNS or use a provider separate from the parent government.

-Subdomains might also be desirable in situations where our requirements limit your naming options.
+Some additional subdomain approaches include:

+* Expanding the range of potential domains when our naming requirements limit your selection
+* Using a subdomain of another domain _instead of_ requesting a new second-level domain from us (e.g., as part of a new service or branded initiative)

+**We don't manage subdomains**, so talk with the administrator of the domain you're interested in sharing for possible solutions.

 > *If you have questions about a domain name you're considering, [contact us](#contact-us).*